Do you suffer from hay fever?

 It’s worse to sufferers on days when the pollen count is high usually in the summer months.

-I didn’t suffer from hayfever until my late twenty and during the first few years, I dread summer months.
+I didn’t suffer from hayfever until my late twenties and during the first few years, I dread summer months.

 I sneezed a lot.

 I had a runny nose, itchy puffed eyes, headaches and felt tired all the time.

 These hay fever symptoms made it difficult for me to enjoy summer.

 Over the years the hay fever symptoms lowered I researched on ways of managing hay fever and started to implement them and I have seen a big change.

 Of course, it not totally gone but I can manage the condition much better.